 In 2010, during Taylor's undergraduate studies with Dr. Frank La Rocca, Taylor was awarded the annual Glen Glasow Fellowship Award for his overall body of work, and commissioned to produce a piano trio for the Redshift Ensemble.
-In 2015, Taylor was accepted on scholarship to the San Francisco Conservatory of Music to pursue his Masters Degree in Composition under the apprenticeship of Bay Area composer Mason Bates.
+In 2015, Taylor was accepted on scholarship to the San Francisco Conservatory of Music to pursue his Masters Degree in Composition under the apprenticeship of Grammy award winning, Bay Area composer: Mason Bates.

 Bates has praised Taylor as having a “great ear for harmony and texture”, and demonstrating “strong and compelling skills”.
 In 2016 Taylor began serving as a producer for the 2017 Hot Air Music Festival, a day long marathon of new music that operates annually at the San Francisco Conservatory of Music.
 In March of 2017 Taylor was awarded second place in the coveted Highsmith Orchestral Composition competition for his three movement work for orchestra: California Nocturnes.

-In 2018 Taylor joined the list of composers who will be commissioned to write music for stories told live on tour with Pop-Up Magazine, performed by members of Magik*Magik Orchestra.
+In 2018 Taylor joined the list of composers for Pop-Up Magazine, an organization that tells stories with musical accompaniment live on tour across the country, performed by members of Magik*Magik Orchestra.

 A native of the Bay Area, Taylor lives in Oakland, near Mills College, and performs on drumset and percussion in and around San Francisco.